 ECS

-Select ECS, which specifies that the scaling group contains ECS instances.
+Select ECS.
+This indicates that the instances in the scaling group are ECS instances.

 Instance Configuration Source